Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are any regulatory reforms envisaged or underway that affect franchises?

 The Civil Code was drafted in 1992 and had been amended multiple times.
-The main regulatory and civil law reform was accomplished between 2014 and 2015.
+The main regulatory and local civil law reform was accomplished between 2014 and 2015.
 Discussions for improving the national legal and business climate – including related to franchising issues – are expected in the future.

 Which models and company forms are commonly used for franchises in your jurisdiction?
 Are there any restrictions or requirements as to which models and forms may be used?